robertwenquan/nyu-course-assignment/web-search-engine/search/readme.md

 4. How big the index was in compressed form?

-5. how many postings?
+5. How many postings?

-6. how long it takes to start up the query processor?
+6. How long it takes to start up the query processor?

-7.  how long per query on the queries we gave you?
+7. How long per query on the queries we gave you?

 ### Benchmarks